Azure-Samples/semantic-kernel-rag-chat/README.md

     using Microsoft.SemanticKernel.Connectors.Memory.Qdrant;
     ```

-    Replace the builder code we wrote in Chapter #1, where we instantiate the Semantic Kernel, to include a Qdrant memory store and an OpenAI embedding generation service.
+    Replace the builder code we wrote in Chapter 1, where we instantiate the kernel, to include a Qdrant memory store and an OpenAI embedding generation service.
     ```csharp
     QdrantMemoryStore memoryStore = new QdrantMemoryStore(
         host: "http://localhost",